miranda-ng/miranda-ng/plugins/PackUpdater/Docs/Readme.txt

 Options of file1.ini:

-Handle [FileInfo_õ], where õ - serial number file, begining from 1 (must be equal with number in profile)
+Handle [FileInfo_Ñ…], where Ñ… - serial number file, begining from 1 (must be equal with number in profile)

 FileVersion - Current file version (Version of new pack file)